“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 - You have heart problems such as angina that isn’t controlled or you have had a heart attack in the past 6 months

 - You have HIV and your CD4 blood count is low.
+You will be able to take part if you have HIV and are taking antiretroviral therapy and you have a CD4 blood count over 200.
 Your doctor can tell you more about this

 - You have had an organ transplant